 Outage Center Resources

-- DO NOT touch downed power lines or try to move them.
+- Never touch or try to move a downed power line.

-- Stay at least 100 feet away from downed lines, as electricity can travel through the ground.
+- Stay at least 100 feet away from downed lines (that’s about the length of two semi-trucks), as electricity can travel through the ground.

 - Call 911 to report the locations of downed power lines.
 SRP, along with area police and fire departments, will respond with urgency to these situations.